sam-wee/edb-osp/_resources/0-covid-19.md

 permalink: /resources/covid-19/
 ---

-In light of the COVID-19 situation, please stay safe wherever you are, and if necessary, do contact us at [hello@singaporeglobalnetwork.com](mailto:hello@singaporeglobalnetwork.com).
+In light of the COVID-19 situation, please stay safe wherever you are.
+Our priority is to make sure that YOU, as a Singaporean  a friend of Singapore, is well-supported in this time of uncertainty, wherever you may be.
+For your own safety, please remember to:

+- [E-register with MFA](https://eregister.mfa.gov.sg/eregisterportal/common/preLoginEregisterView.action) and [sign up with us](http://go.gov.sg/sgn-covidupdates)for important updates if you're based overseas.
+For further assistance, you can always [find your closest Singapore embassy](https://www.mfa.gov.sg/Services/Singapore-Citizens/I-Need-Help-Overseas).

+- Singaporeans and PRs will always be welcome home, but will need to [comply with Stay-Home Notices if applicable](https://www.ica.gov.sg/covid-19).

+- For the latest updates on the current situation in Singapore, stay tuned to [go.gov.sg/2019ncov](https://go.gov.sg/2019ncov) or our Ministry of Health website [www.moh.gov.sg/covid-19](https://www.moh.gov.sg/covid-19).

+- [Read](https://www.gov.sg/article/pm-lee-hsien-loong-on-the-covid-19-situation-in-singapore-12-mar) Prime Minister Lee Hsien Loong's latest address and [watch](https://www.facebook.com/watch/?v=655285165229616) Foreign Minister Vivian Balakrishnan's interview.

+- More on the latest news resources and public statements can be found [below]((#stay-home-notice).

+- For further queries, please contact us at [hello@singaporeglobalnetwork.com](mailto:hello@singaporeglobalnetwork.com).

 We will keep this page updated on important developments on the COVID situation in Singapore.
-For fellow Singaporeans, please remember to e-register with MFA [here](https://eregister.mfa.gov.sg/eregisterportal/common/preLoginEregisterView.action).
-Should you need help, you can always find the closest [Singapore embassy](https://www.mfa.gov.sg/Services/Singapore-Citizens/I-Need-Help-Overseas).

-Please do not listen to or spread rumours and untrue reports — there is a lot of that circulating around on social media.
-Sharing news responsibly is an important way we can protect ourselves.
-For the latest updates on the current situation in Singapore, you can visit [go.gov.sg/2019ncov](https://go.gov.sg/2019ncov) or our Ministry of Health website [www.moh.gov.sg/covid-19](https://www.moh.gov.sg/covid-19).
-Most of all, keep safe, and take care of yourselves!
+Please do not listen to or spread rumours and untrue reports, sharing news responsibly is an important way we can protect ourselves.
+Most of all, continue to look out for one another and take care of yourselves!

 <hr>